Classification Strength of Polish Groups: Involving $S_\infty$: A weakening of disjoint amalgamation

 In the following proposition, we prove three additional statements equivalent to an invariant closure operator $\cl$ being disjointifying.
-The equivalence of (2) and (3) below show that in the definition of the disjointifying property, it is enough to check $A, B \supseteq C$ with $|A \setminus C| = |B \setminus C| = 1$.
-The equivalence of (4) is helpful for verifying the disjointifying property as it allows one to check two easier statements separately.
+Statement (3) below shows that in the definition of the disjointifying property, it is enough to consider $A$ and $B$ when $|A \setminus C| = |B \setminus C| = 1$.
+Statement (4) is helpful for verifying the disjointifying property as it allows one to check two easier statements separately.